krtab/fwd_ad/Readme.md

  1. **Clone-free** by default.
 Fwd:AD will never clone memory in its functions (except `to_owning()`) and `std::ops` implementations, leveraging Rust's ownership system to ensure correctness memory-wise, and leaving it up to the user to be explicit as to when cloning should happen.
  2. **Automatic cloning** on demand.
 If passed the `implicit-clone` feature, Fwd:AD will implicitly clone `Dual`s when needed.
 Deciding whether to clone or not is entirely done via the type-system, and hence at compile time.
- 3. **Generic in memory location**: Fwd:AD's structs are generic over a container type, allowing them to be backed by any container of your choice: `Vec` to rely on the heap, arrays if you're more of a stack-person, or any flavor you like.
+ 3. **Generic in memory location**: Fwd:AD's structs are generic over a container type, allowing them to be backed by any container of your choice: `Vec` to rely on the heap, arrays if you're more of a stack-person, or other.
+For example, it can be used with `&mut [f64]` to allow an FFI API that won't need to copy memory at its frontier.

 ## Examples